Nokia C7-00

 The Nokia C7-00 is a smartphone from the Nokia Cseries.
 It was introduced on 14 September 2010 and released in Q4 2010.
-The C7-00 features a 3.5 in, 640 x 360 pixel capacitive touchscreen and features 720p video recording, and was also the world's first smartphone to have NFC capability.
+The C7-00 features a 3.5 in, 640 x 360 pixel capacitive touchscreen and features 720p video recording, it was also the world's first smartphone to have NFC capability.
+The C7 shipped with Symbian^3 and is updatable to Symbian Belle (update made available on 7 February 2012).

+The C7's round design has similarities to the Nokia E71.
 Nokia's mobile phone business head Anssi Vanjoki called it the "sleekest" device in the world.
 Unlike the Nokia N8 flagship, the C7 has physical call and hangup buttons.